-In our approach to creating more effective learning and teaching methods, we have always been drawn to other similar disciplines such as coaching in sports, habit building in behavioral psychology, and animal training to fully understand the underlying principals of skill building.
-Our founder’s wife is a renowned positive association dog trainer and after a lengthy discussion about shaping behavior in dogs, we realized many of the same principals apply to learning guitar.
+In our approach to creating more effective learning and teaching methods, we have always been drawn to other similar disciplines such as coaching in sports, habit building in behavioral psychology, and animal training to fully understand the underlying principles of skill building.
+Our founder’s wife is a renowned positive association dog trainer and after a lengthy discussion about shaping behavior in dogs, we realized many of the same principles apply to learning guitar.

 No, we’re not saying students are dogs.
-But we are saying that the principals in reinforcement, motivation, and skill building are similar for a dog learning to do a rollover and a human learning to play a song.
+But we are saying that the principles in reinforcement, motivation, and skill building are similar for a dog learning to do a rollover and a human learning to play a song.

 Here are 8 tips used in dog training that also apply to learning the guitar.

 1. Raise difficulty in small increments so subjects can easily accomplish each task

 A dog needs to know how to lie down before they can rollover.
 A student needs to know how to easily transition between two chords before playing a progression and before playing a song.
 Mastering and reinforcing each incremental step is critical to master more difficult skills.
 Moving too fast will cause subjects to become frustrated and confused which is the top detriment to learning.

 Asking students to practice and learn basic chords and melody playing in the same session is too much of a mental hurdle.
 Remember that learning and skill building requires constant mental focus and attention.
 The burden of focusing (or task switching) on too many things at once exceeds our mental capacity and leads to confusion and exhaustion.
 This doesn’t mean you can’t learn two skills in parallel (one in the morning and one in the evening), just don’t try to shove them into a single session.

 When training dogs to loose-leash walk and heel, make sure to split them up.
 Train loose-leash walking first and once they’ve mastered that, train heel.

 3. Use variable reinforcement as a way to strengthen the desired skill